 — Quran 9:73

 These telling quotes of the Quran come from its 9th surah, which stands as the second-to-last chapter out of 114 in the entire book when ordered chronologically.
-I mention this because in Islamic teaching, the doctrine of abrogation dictates that when Muslims are faced with competing instructions relating to one topic (e.g. how to treat non-Muslims), they are to check with history: whatever is revealed later is said to abrogate (or cancel) earlier commands.
+I mention this because in Islamic teaching, the doctrine of abrogation dictates that when Muslims are faced with several competing instructions relating to one topic (e.g. how to treat non-Muslims), they are to check with history: whatever is revealed later is said to abrogate (or cancel) earlier commands.
 By such logic, the verses above constitute part of Muhammad’s final marching orders for all adherents of Islam.

 Nonetheless, we see all three stages of jihad at play in the current era — stealth jihad waged in Australia and America (emphasis on peace and victimhood); defensive jihad waged in parts of Africa (Nigeria, Ethiopia, Mozambique, etc.) and Europe (like France with the Charlie Hebdo shooting); offensive jihad waged in parts of the Middle East (continued dominance in Saudi Arabia, as well as more recent mobilisations such as that of the Islamic State).
 Depending on the context, not all Muslim communities are in the position to engage in offensive jihad, but we can still reasonably expect that to be the long-term goal, if they are truly obedient to their Allah.

 Meanwhile, the West can eliminate leaders like Abu Bakr al-Baghdadi, but unless they crush the core ideology, Islam’s global jihad would always attract new followers and fighters until the end of time.

 The Final Kingdom

 So there you have it: three powerful globalisations, each with its own focus, pride, and methodology, yet all of them taking a stand against the Creator; all competing to complete their “Babel” project.